Montreal-Analytics/dbt-snowflake-utils/README.md

 - The relation doesn't exist (initial run) _and_ a warehouse has been configured
 - Full refresh run _and_ a warehouse has been configured
-- Incremental run _and_ a warehouse has been configured

 Otherwise, it returns the target warehouse configured in the profile.